vazaha-nl/mastodon-api-client/README.md

 ### Laravel support

 The `ServiceProvider` class, which will be automatically detected, provides very basic Laravel support, enabling dependency injection of the ApiClient class.
+For example in a controller:

 ```php
 public function myControllerFunction(Request $request, ApiClient $client)